syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/Localization.md

-> Note: In order to render the localized OLAP Client, we need to reset the content available in both OLAP Client Control and OLAP Cube
+N> In order to render the localized OLAP Client, we need to reset the content available in both OLAP Client Control and OLAP Cube

 ## Localizing Control Information